 2.1 The Borough Council of King's Lynn & West Norfolk is situated in the County of Norfolk.
-The Council area has a population of 151,800 (Norfolk Insight 2016) making it the largest in the County in terms of population.
+The Council area has a population of 151,800 155,758 (Norfolk Insight 20162023) making it the largest in the County in terms of population.
 In terms of area it is also the largest, covering 1429 square kilometres (551 square miles).
 The Council area is mainly rural with urban areas of King's Lynn, Downham Market and Hunstanton.
 These areas are shown in the map below.

 - 2.2 In accordance with the Act the Borough Council will prepare and publish a statement of its licensing policy every five years.
-During the five year period the policy will be kept under review and The Borough Council may make such revisions as considered appropriate, for instance in the light of feedback from the local community on whether the statutory objectives are being met. - 2.3 Before determining its policy for any five year period, the Borough Council will consult the community and in particular: - (a) the chief officer of police for the area (Norfolk Constabulary); - (b) the fire authority for the area (Norfolk Fire Service); - (c) persons/bodies representative of local holders of premises licences; - (d) persons/bodies representative of local holders of club premises certificates; - (e) persons/bodies representative of local holders of personal licences; and - (f) persons/bodies representative of businesses and residents in its area. - 2.4 The views of all these persons/bodies listed will be given appropriate weight when the policy is determined.
+During the five year period the policy will be kept under review and The Borough Council may make such revisions as considered appropriate, for instance in the light of feedback from the local community on whether the statutory objectives are being met. - 2.3 Before determining its policy for any five year period, the Borough Council will consult the community and in particular: - (a) the chief officer of police for the area (Norfolk Constabulary); - (b) the fire authority for the area (Norfolk Fire Service); - (b)(c) each local authority's Director of Public Health in England (DPH); - (c)(d) persons/bodies representative of local holders of premises licences; - (d)(e) persons/bodies representative of local holders of club premises certificates: - (e)(f) persons/bodies representative of local holders of personal licences; and (f)(q) persons/bodies representative of businesses and residents in its area. - 2.4 The views of all these persons/bodies listed will be given appropriate weight when the policy is determined.
 It is recognised that it may be difficult to identify persons or bodies representative for all parts of industry affected by the provisions of the 2003 Act, but the Borough Council will make reasonable efforts to identify persons or bodies concerned.